 Notably, foreign companies from Western Europe, the United States, and Scandinavia are among the top who seek Lithuanian employees.
 According to Andžej Rynkevič, the head of “Baltic Assist “, a business outsourcing company, we share similar attitudes towards working with these countries.
 Thus, there are almost any cultural differences unless one has to adjust to the specific work environment of a particular company.

 According to the expert, one of the main reasons Lithuanian specialists are sought after by foreign employees is the formers’ high level of competencies.
 “Our experts stand out due to their constant willingness to learn and improve, good communication, fast pace, punctuality, and ability to stick to deadlines.
 What is also important to foreign employees is that Lithuanians usually speak several foreign languages.
 Therefore, they often have good communication skills in English, which gives them a competitive advantage against specialists from other countries”, says A. Rynkevič.
-He adds that foreign companies also appreciate that our specialists’ higher education often is not limited to a bachelor’s degree: “This shows a potential of employees.”
+He adds that foreign companies also appreciate that our specialists’ higher education often is not limited to a bachelor’s degree: “This shows the potential of employees.”

 Employers frequently highlight Lithuanian employees’ work culture

 They appreciate that Lithuanians are well educated and tend to work hard for their goals, says A. Rynkevič.
 “From our experience, Lithuanians need to be proud of their job and their place of employment – they do not tolerate ‘free-riders’, who use other people’s achievements.
-Also, Lithuanians are good at working both individually, and within teams.
+Also, Lithuanians are good at working both individually and within teams.
 They are a good addition to different profile projects.
 Personal specialist qualities are also of high importance: Lithuanians are often described as having good social skills in formal and informal engagements.
 They respect their colleagues, accept constructive criticism and learn from it “the expert shares his insights.

 Finance and IT experts are sought after the most